Building Materials Challenge Case Study

-ProblemSpace tapped into a vein of entrepreneurship through its unique position at the center of various “worlds,” including corporate, academia, government, and investment.
+ProblemSpace tapped into a vein of entrepreneurship through its unique position at the center of various “worlds,” including industry, academia, government, and investment.

-The ProblemSpace team evaluated all 400 proposals, ensuring robust IP protection for the applicants (see our intellectual property protection policy).
+The ProblemSpace team evaluated all >400 proposals, ensuring robust IP protection for the applicants (see our intellectual property protection policy).
 With ongoing engagement and consultation with Sto, ProblemSpace managed the process of identifying the ventures that most effectively met Sto’s criteria.
-Frank Yang’s team made it into that shortlist for fireproof thermal insulation.
+Frank Yang’s team made it into the short list for fireproof thermal insulation.

 ProblemSpace shepherded Frank and the other finalists through the challenge process culminating in final presentations to Sto in Atlanta.

-Following the final presentations and review with Sto’s Board of Directors, Liatris Inc. was selected as a winner of the Open Innovation Challenge, along with two other winners.
+Following the final presentations and review with Sto’s Board of Directors, Liatris Inc. was selected as one of three winners of the Building Materials Challenge.

 For Frank Yang and Liatris, the Building Materials Challenge through ProblemSpace provided a clear path towards full-scale commercialization.
-The forthcoming investment from Sto will allow Frank and his CTO/co-founder to add experienced technical personnel to the project and pay for initial design/product development while leveraging Sto’s market knowledge and technical resources (analysis, testing, etc.).
+The forthcoming investment from Sto allowed Frank and his co-founder to add experienced technical personnel to the venture and pay for initial design/product development while leveraging Sto’s market knowledge and technical resources (analysis, testing, etc.).